stratisMarkou/sample-efficient-bayesian-rl/README.md

   <img src="writeup/png/environments-deepsea.png" align="middle" width="800" />
 </p>

 This environment is designed to test whether the agent continues exploring despite receiving negative rewards.
-Sustained exploration becomes increasingly important for large N. As argued in (Osband's thesis)[https://searchworks.stanford.edu/view/11891201], in order to avoid exponentially poor performance, exploration in such chain-like environments must be guided by uncertainty rather than randomness.
+Sustained exploration becomes increasingly important for large N. As argued in [Ian Osband's thesis](https://searchworks.stanford.edu/view/11891201), in order to avoid exponentially poor performance, exploration in such chain-like environments must be guided by uncertainty rather than randomness.